remblock/REMChain-Automated-Bot/README.md

 * If your chosen name is available, BotFather will send you a token
 * Save the token

-Once your bot is created, you can set a name profile photo and description for it.
-Description is a message which shown in middle of the profile page usually describing what the bot can do.
+Once your bot is created, you can set a custom name, profile photo and description for it.
+The description is basically a message which explains what the bot can do.

 **To set the Bot name in BotFather do the following:**